Akwd22/contact-manager/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+If you are on Windows x64, and don't want to compile, you can get latest binaries and skip the next steps.
-To get a local copy up and running follow the steps:
+Anyways, to get a local copy up and running follow the steps:

 ### Prerequisites